Madonna (nickname): Artists' reactions

 In positive reactions, Jolin Tsai whose has been called a Madonna, responded to El País the comparison saying that "Madonna is a goal", and is a reflection of a woman who does what she sets out to do.
 In a conversation with German magazine Focus, Serbian singer Jelena Karleuša accepted the nickname associated with Madonna.
 American rapper Lil' Kim also did it.
-Brazilian artist Anitta deemed it as a "honor", and similar feelings was shared by Mexican singer Paulina Rubio saying she was "proud" since are her fans "who decide it".
+Brazilian artist Anitta deemed it as an "honor", and similar feelings was shared by Mexican singer Paulina Rubio saying she was "proud" since are her fans "who decide it".
 BBC News let Ayi Jihu known of her nickname "China's Madonna" calling it as an "accolade" and with Jihu responding "I'm very honoured".

 Other artists declared to be "tired" of being compared and receiving a moniker related to her, such as Latina singers Gloria Estefan or Gloria Trevi.
 Estefan confessed in 1989: "I'm getting bored being compared to Madonna".
-Spanish singer Marta Sánchez was a similar case, as Sánchez reported that even when she lived in New York, people called her "Madonna" all the time.
+In a similar situation, Spanish singer Marta Sánchez reported that even when she lived in New York, people called her "Madonna" all the time.
 While she found "flattering" being compared to her, also commented it was exhausted saying "I don't want to be a Madonna".

 Other artists felt flattered by the comparison, admiring Madonna but not liking the moniker.
 Albanian singer Bleona which publicly discussed this association is part of this group.
 Italian singer, Ivana Spagna said: "I never wanted to be another Madonna, even though some people compared me to her.
 Madonna is Madonna, and nobody else could be like that".
 German singer Nena was neutral towards the comparison.
 South African singer, Brenda Fassie, according to Time magazine liked Madonna but doesn't understand the comparison.
 "Maybe it's because of the way we dress", she said.

 Criticisms

-Sergio del Amo, editor of El País, observed the year 2017 (and surrounding years) as the political correctness era in the pop stardom, with several female singers releasing records and presenting a softer image such as Miley Cyrus (Younger Now), Lady Gaga (Joanne) and Kesha (Rainbow); as Madonna did with Something to Remember and other records.
+Sergio del Amo, editor of El País, observed the year 2017 as the political correctness era in the pop stardom, with several female singers releasing records and presenting a softer image such as Miley Cyrus (Younger Now), Lady Gaga (Joanne) and Kesha (Rainbow)—as Madonna did with Something to Remember and Bedtime Stories.
 This led the author to conclude that "nobody wants to be Madonna anymore" as the price to pay of a sexual image is "much higher" than it think.
 Writing for the Washington Post, Richard Harrington called it a "dreadful nickname" when referring PJ Harvey's moniker of "the indie Madonna".
 After being called a Madonna, Christina Rosenvinge criticized "female music has become a slutty contest".

 Some journalists seemed a "meaningless analogy" comparison with Madonna.
 Is the case of British journalist Nigel Williamson with Oumou Sangare.
 As "Madonna" was a common nickname in the case of American singer Selena, music executive José Behar questioned that she would not be "comfortable" with that; and the only thing she had in common with Madonna was the bustiers.
 According to Guilbert, Celine Dion was often hailed as the "anti–Madonna".